Brad Armstrong (wrestler): Smoky Mountain Wrestling and United States Wrestling Association (1995–1996)

-World Championship Wrestling (1996–2001)
+Return to World Championship Wrestling (1996–2001)

 Armstrong eventually returned to WCW in February 1996.
 At Slamboree on May 19, Armstrong unsuccessfully challenged Dean Malenko for the WCW World Cruiserweight Championship.
 In the summer of 1997, he turned heel, changing his look, sporting short hair and a goatee, and developing a bad attitude and mean streak.
 By the end of the year, he developed a string of losses, which he blamed on the "Armstrong Curse".
 On February 22, 1998, he lost to Goldberg at SuperBrawl VIII during Goldberg's undefeated streak.

-In 1999, he was repackaged as "B.A.", a member of The Four Horsemen stable.
+In 1999, he was repackaged as "B.A.", a member of The No Limit Soldiers stable.
 After the group disbanded, he began a feud with Berlyn, who attacked Armstrong's brother Scott and badmouthed the United States of America.
 On October 24, at Halloween Havoc, Armstrong defeated Berlyn.
-After Halloween Havoc, Vince Neil forced Armstrong to find a gimmick, eventually becoming "Buzzkill", a hippie with a Tie-dye shirt and a takeoff of his brother Brian's gimmick, Road Dogg.
+After Halloween Havoc, Vince Russo forced Armstrong to find a gimmick, eventually becoming "Buzzkill", a hippie with a Tie-dye shirt and a takeoff of his brother Brian's gimmick, Road Dogg.